thephpleague/tactician/plugins/doctrine.md

 The recommended approach is having each command run in a separate transaction.
 This keeps transaction boundaries smaller and makes commands easy to reason about because they only rely on themselves.

 You can configure this by using the LockingMiddleware shipped in the core Tactician package.
-By placing the LockingMiddleware decorator above the TransactionMiddleware, you can ensure that each Command executes separately.
-For more details, see the [LockingMiddleware documentation](/plugins/locking-middleware/).
+By placing the `LockingMiddleware` above the `TransactionMiddleware`, you can ensure that each Command executes separately.
+For more details, see the [`LockingMiddleware` documentation](/plugins/locking-middleware/).

 Still, Tactician is flexible and you can choose to run all subcommands inside the same transaction if you want.
-Just place the TransactionMiddleware above the LockingMiddleware or leave the LockingMiddleware off entirely.
+Just place the `TransactionMiddleware` above the `LockingMiddleware` or leave the `LockingMiddleware` off entirely.
 Again, we don't recommend this but it is possible.